-SHOREHAVEN IS MADE UP OF THREE

-SEPARATE PRECINCTS - COAST, RISE AND

-CENTRAL, WHERE EACH HAS ITS OWN UNIQUE

-STYLE AND NATURAL ATTRACTIONS THAT

-COMBINE TO CREATE A FULLY INTEGRATED
+SHOREHAVEN IS MADE UPITS OWN UNIQUE STYLE AND NATURAL ATTRACTIONS THAT COMBINE TO CREATE A FULLY INTEGRATED COASTAL LIFESTYLE.

-COASTAL LIFESTYLE.

-Walking trails, cycling trails and boulevards will stretch from the Coast to the Central precinct, allowing residents and visitors to enjoy a journey through Shorehaven and take in the beauty of its many parks, and enjoy the natural surroundings.
+Walking trails, cycling trails and boulevards will stretch to the Coast, allowing residents and visitors to enjoy a journey through Shorehaven and take in the beauty of its many parks, and enjoy the natural surroundings.

-At Shorehaven, Peet is landscaping all of the parks and streets in an environmentally conscious way so that they need less water and create habitats for native birds and animals.
+At Shorehaven, Peet is landscaping all of the parks and streets in an environmentally conscious way so that they need less water and create habitats for native

-Each of the precincts has its own unique environment.
-The Coastal Village will embrace the beach lifestyle and will be home to cafés, shops, bars and restaurants Each home at Shorehaven will reflect Western Australia's beachside lifestyle through the use of a 'Touch of White' colour scheme as well as colours that represent the ocean, sky, beach and coastal bushland.
+Each home at Shorehaven will reflect Western Australia's beachside lifestyle through the use of a 'Touch of White' colour scheme as well as colours that represent the ocean, sky, beach and coastal bushland.